Scalable multiphoton generation from cavity-synchronized single-photon sources: Scalability of synchronized multiphoton generation

 To quantify more precisely the deviations from the ideal scaling $P_N\approx ({\cal P}_1)^N$ in Figs.~\ref{fig:scaling}(a)-(b), we compute the \tomas{$N$-photon dependence or demultiplexing} error $D_N$ as defined in Eq.~(\ref{MultiplexingError}).
-For $N=2$ we know this error is as small as $D_2\sim 10^{-7}$ [cf.~Figs.~\ref{fig:conditions}] and therefore the QT calculations with an uncertainty $\Delta P_N\sim 10^{-3}$ do not provide enough precision. \jj{To address this problem, we developed a} photon counting approach based on the master equation [cf.~Appendix \ref{sec:counting_ME}], which does not suffer from any statistical uncertainty.
-In this alternative method we simulate the photon counters at each antenna by an additional two-level system. \jj{This increases the Hilbert space dimension to $2^{2N}$ and thus limits the numerical computations to a maximum of $N\sim 5$ emitters.}

-In the inset of Fig.~\ref{fig:scaling}(c) we show the results of $D_N$ as a function $N$ for the four parameter sets of Table~\ref{parameters}, and up to $N=5$.
-We confirm that $D_N< 10^{-5}$ is \jj{well} below the QT precision, and most importantly, we observe that the data is very well approximated by the quadratic fit
+For $N=2$ we know this error is as small as $D_2\sim \changeByMing{10^{-4}}$ [cf.~Fig.~\ref{fig:conditions}] and therefore the QT calculations with an uncertainty $\Delta P_N\sim 10^{-3}$ do not provide enough precision. \jj{To address this problem, we developed a} photon counting approach based on the master equation [cf.~Appendix \ref{sec:counting_ME}], which does not suffer from any statistical uncertainty.
+In this alternative method, we simulate the photon counters at each antenna by an additional two-level system. \jj{This increases the Hilbert space dimension to $2^{2N}$ and thus limits the numerical computations to a maximum of $N\sim 5$ emitters.} In the inset of Fig.~\ref{fig:scaling}(c) we show the results of $D_N$ as a function $N$ for the four parameter sets of Table~\ref{parameters}, and up to $N=5$.
+Importantly, we observe that the data is very well approximated by the quadratic fit \changeByMing{$D_N = \epsilon N(N-1)$ stated in Eq.~(\ref{DNapprox}), with a} scaling factor $\epsilon\ll 1$ that depends on the system parameters. \changeByMing{For parameter sets A, B, C, and D, we obtain $\epsilon_A = 1.3\times 10^{-4}$, $\epsilon_B = 1.2\times 10^{-5}$, $\epsilon_C = 6.7\times 10^{-7}$, and $\epsilon_D = 1.0\times 10^{-7}$, respectively [cf.~inset of Fig.~\ref{fig:scaling}(c)].
+Notice that $\epsilon$ is smaller when the conditions $\gamma_{\rm cm}, J_{\rm cm}\ll \gamma$ are better fulfilled overall, confirming that the synchronization performance is limited mainly by residual cavity-induced correlations [cf.~Eq.~(\ref{parameter_conditions})].}

-where the scaling factor $\epsilon\ll 1$ depends on the system parameters [cf.~inset of Fig.~\ref{fig:scaling}(c)].
-To analyze how the cavity-induced correlations influence $\epsilon$ and thus the scalability of the \tomas{multiphoton} scheme, we vary the system parameters around parameter set B and extract $\epsilon$ from fits to numerical calculations of $D_N$ up to $N=5$.
-The results of this analysis are represented by the data points in Fig.~\ref{fig:limits}(a), which correspond to independent sweeps over each of the system parameters.
-Remarkably, the apparently complicated behaviour of the system is very well approximated by the analytical formula [cf.~solid lines in Fig.~\ref{fig:limits}(a)],

-which manifests the dominant dependence on $g$, $\gamma$, $\kappa$, and $\Delta$, and omits the marginal effects of the effective driving $\Omega_{\rm cm}$, and the decoherence rates $\gamma_{\rm loss}$ and $\gamma_\phi$.
-This confirms our intuition that the synchronization and \tomas{demultiplexing} performance of our scheme is limited exclusively by residual cavity-induced correlations, provided $J_{\rm cm},\gamma_{\rm cm}\ll \gamma$ [cf.~Eq.~(\ref{parameter_conditions})].